 Lottery Bond Information

-Why do I need a Lottery Bond?In order to get a license, any facility which has a lottery machine is required to obtain such a lottery bond.
+A lottery bond is a type of commercial surety bond which guarantees the correct use of lottery machines in accordance with industry and state regulations, also as the correct sale of lottery tickets.
+WHY DO I NEED A LOTTERY BOND?In order to get a license, any facility which has a lottery machine is required to obtain such a lottery bond.
 Lottery bonds also are required by most states if you sell lottery tickets or use lottery equipment for commercial purposes.

 - Most be a US Citizen